nerkarso/laravel-example/README.md

-# Laravel + GraphQL
+# Laravel Example

-This is a sample project using Laravel with GraphQL and more.
+This is a sample project using Laravel and more.

 ## Commands